codeIntrovert/codeIntrovert/README.md

 <!-- Quote Of the day -->

-"If you correct your mind, the rest of your life will fall into place." - Lao Tzu
+"If you see yourself as prosperous, you will be." - Robert Collier

 <!-- Powered By zenquotes.io -->
 ```